connext/monorepo/README.md

 Connext is a bridging protocol which allows for safe transfer of tokens and data between EVM compatible blockchains.

-It's architecture can be seen as a layered system, as follows:
+The Connext architecture can be seen as a layered system, as follows:

 | Layer                   | Protocol/Stakeholders             |
 | ----------------------- | --------------------------------- |